maxwell-k/blog/README.md

 <!-- vim: set filetype=markdown.htmlCommentNoSpell.cog : -->

-Command to run a development server on <http://127.0.0.1:8000> watching for
+To include a source map in the generated CSS file, set the `SOURCEMAP` environment variable to `true`.

-changes:
+Command to run a development server on <http://127.0.0.1:8000> watching for changes and including a source map:

-    npm exec gulp serve
+    SOURCEMAP=true npm exec gulp serve

 Command to process CSS: